Published Jul 2, 2021

 }

-It is important to note since we have removed the child element from the flow of the document that in fact, we can move it out of the element, that's why I said contained by, not within.
-Let's take a look.
+It is important to note, since we have removed the child element from the normal flow of the document that in fact, we can move it out of the element, that's why I said contained by, not within.
+Let's have a look.

 .inner-2 {